yuvalmGS/gigaspaces-wiki-jekyll/sbp/odbc-driver.markdown

 {rate}

 # Overview
 GigaSpaces Data-Grid support standard data access API.
-One of them is the [XAP8:JDBC Driver].
+One of them is the depanlinkJDBC Drivertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/JDBC+Driverbelakanglink.
 Using the JDBC API and ODBC-JDBC bridge such as the one comes from depanlinkOpen Link Softwaretengahlinkhttp://uda.openlinksw.combelakanglink, you can use standard ODBC API to access the GigaSpaces Data-Grid.

 # GigaSpaces Installation
 - You can download Gigaspaces java version from http://www.gigaspaces.com/LatestProductVersion.